 The Institute is the primary training organisation for solicitors and barristers in Northern Ireland.
 Fiona designs, teaches and examines courses in litigation and advocacy.

 Fiona is an SRA-approved assessor for Higher Court advocacy in England & Wales.
 She has been assessing solicitors' Higher Rights of Audience for CPD Training (UK) since 2012.
 She is also an approved assessor in Northern Ireland ...
 Read More >

-Lorraine Richardson, CPD Training’s Head of Quality Assurance, practises as a solicitor in Suffolk and has an extensive background in legal education and training.
+Lorraine Richardson, CPD Training’s Head of Quality Assurance, practises as a solicitor in East Anglia and has an extensive background in legal education and training.

 Peter Wood is a partner at Minter Ellison in Melbourne, Australia.
 He is a construction law and arbitration expert, experienced in transactional and litigious aspects of construction projects.
 He has wide experience in drafting a wide range of contracts, and in all forms of dispute resolution including litigation, adjudication, mediation and arbitration, particularly international arbitration.

 Mr Wood was the lead lawyer in the case of Fluor v Anaconda, an international arbitration which was heard by an eminent international panel consisting of Jan Paulsson, Professor John Uff QC and Phillip Naughton QC.
 The case was listed by American Lawyer as one of the ten largest arbitrations in the world in 2003 and 2004 ...
 Read More >

 Gene Tanaka is a partner in the Municipal & Redevelopment Law practice group and the managing partner of Best Best & Krieger LLP’s Walnut Creek and Sacramento offices.
 Gene’s practice is focused on Municipal Law litigation.